elceef/dnstwist/docs/README.md

 **Docker**

-If you prefer Docker, you can pull and run official image from the Docker Hub:
+Pull and run official image from the Docker Hub:

 ```
-$ docker run elceef/dnstwist
+$ docker run -it elceef/dnstwist
 ```